16 July 2014, 7.30pm to 10.30pm

 Plus support: MacManus Brothers

-Joining Elvis Costello are very special guests, local band and brothers of Elvis Costello, the MacManus Brothers.
+Joining Elvis Costello were very special guests, local band and brothers of Elvis Costello, the MacManus Brothers.

 MacManus Brothers is made up of brothers Ronan and Ruairi MacManus.
 Born 16 months apart and raised in West London in a musical household, they started singing and playing music together at a very early age.
 Known for their beautiful vocal harmonies, melodic, energetic songs and passionate live performances, MacManus Brothers always deliver something special.

-This will be only the second time the MacManus Brothers have shared a stage with their brother, Elvis Costello, and who knows what might happen on such a special family occasion.
+This was only the second time the MacManus Brothers shared a stage with their brother, Elvis Costello.

 They have toured and served as both opening and backing band to Elvis Costello, who describes them as ‘gifted instrumentalists’ .